Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: CASAL is Effective and Efficient

 \section{CASAL is Effective and Efficient}

-We evaluate CASAL against strong baselines including Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO), which represent the predominant fine-tuning approaches deployed in production systems today (hyperparameters search and other training details are provided in Appendix \ref{app:baseline}).
+We evaluate CASAL against strong baselines including Supervised Fine-Tuning (SFT), Direct Preference Optimization (DPO) and Group Relative Policy Optimization (GRPO), which represent the predominant fine-tuning approaches deployed in production systems today (hyperparameters search and other training details are provided in Appendix \ref{app:baseline}).
 By demonstrating CASAL's superiority over these widely-adopted techniques, we establish its practical applicability for real-world deployment beyond toy settings.